How to create a successful trading plan

 - Steps for record keeping

 A trading plan is different to a trading strategy, which defines precisely how you should enter and exit trades.
-An example of a simple trading strategy would be ‘buy bitcoin when it reaches $5000 and sell when it reaches $6000'.

 Learn more about trading strategies with IG Academy.